-11 NOVEMBER 2018 marks a very important day in Poland's history.
-It's a time to commemorate not only the end of World War I, as is the case in western Europe on what is known as Armistice Day, but most importantly to Poles, their county's re-emergence on the map of the world, returning from an imposed status as a stateless nation - National Independence Day (Narodowe Święto Niepodległości).
+11 NOVEMBER 2018 marked a very important day in Poland's history.
+It was a time to commemorate not only the end of World War I, as is the case in western Europe on what is known as Armistice Day, but most importantly to Poles, their county's re-emergence on the map of the world, returning from an imposed status as a stateless nation - National Independence Day (Narodowe Święto Niepodległości).
 Prepare yourself for a turbulent read, for Poland's history, as you may already know, has certainly been topsy-turvy, bloody and violent!

 It was way back in 1795, during the third partition of the Kingdom of Poland that the country effectively ceased to exist, split between three regional powers of the day: the Russian Empire, the Kingdom of Prussia and the Austrian Habsburg Monarchy.
 And so it was to remain until 1918.